Effective Natural Cures for Vaginal Yeast Infections

 Boric Acid for Vaginal Yeast Infection

-Studies suggest that boric acid is a safe and economic option for women with recurrent and chronic symptoms of vaginal yeast infection when conventional treatment fails due to the presence of non-albicans Candida species or azole-resistant strains.
+Studies show that boric acid is a safe and economical option for women with recurrent and chronic symptoms of vaginal yeast infection when conventional treatment fails due to the presence of non-albicans Candida species or azole-resistant strains.

 - You can make your own boric acid suppositories by filling size 0 gelatin capsules with boric acid (about 600 mg).

 - You may also choose to buy ready-made boric acid suppositories.

 - The treatment usually consists of one capsule inserted into the vagina overnight for a week.
 In case of recurring yeast infections, the treatment takes two weeks, and then boric acid suppositories can be used twice a week for a longer period of time (from 6 to 12 months), as prescribed by your doctor.

 Read More about using boric acid suppositories for yeast infection